Banshee1221/banshee1221.github.io/_posts/2018-06-06-cwl_pipeline_astro.md

 ### Algorithm Part

 The crowd at IDIA keep custom CASA and [WSClean](https://arxiv.org/pdf/1407.1943.pdf) (among other) Singularity containers that work at different parts of different researchers pipelines.
 This pipeline made use of some of those two mentioned.
-These custom built Singularity images were not worth uploading to Singularityhub for the purposes of running the workflow in the workshop, since they are quite large and not optimized for distribution.
+These custom built Singularity images were not worth uploading to Singularityhub for the purposes of running the workflow in the workshop, since they are quite large and not optimised for distribution.
 I opted to move the containers to the machine that the students would be executing the jobs on before hand and have them point to those during execution.

 _The below snippet is the CWL definition for the **algorithmic** part of the **calibrate** step of the pipeline_: